irlam/Eclectyc-Energy/README.md

 ```
 Run from the project root so the autoloader resolves; switch `-t` to `daily` for single-value totals.
 The CLI importer supports `--dry-run`/`-n` validation, assigns a UUID batch ID, and upserts rows in `meter_readings`.

+- **Flexible headers**: `CsvIngestionService` recognises aliases such as `MeterCode`, `ReadDateTime`, `ReadValue`, and common unit labels, so third-party CSVs import without manual renaming.
+- **Streaming progress bar**: the CLI counts rows up front (when possible) and renders a live ASCII progress bar showing processed/imported rows and warnings.
+For very large files you can skip the preview count by precomputing totals (e.g. `wc -l file.csv`).
+- **Admin uploader parity**: the same alias-aware ingestion and progress metadata power `/admin/imports`, which now receives richer batch summaries.

 The same ingestion service powers the admin console at `/admin/imports`, giving administrators a browser-based uploader with dry-run support and flash summaries covering processed/imported/failed rows plus sample errors.

 ### Run Aggregations